Ewcyna

 The most interesting adventure I had prior to arriving to the capital Naypyitaw, when being in the company of two officers, at 20.00 PM and after having cycled 125 km in the last 45km in Egyptian darkness I refused to continue cycling to the nearest ie away 40 or 50 km guesthouse (what was the intention of my unwanted companions) and I wanted to spend the night at a gas station.
 I did not get permission to do so, but there came like 8 people to the station to solve my problem 6 other representatives of all kinds.
 Since I was not going to move on 23.00 A polce car came, that took me, bike and luggage to guesthouse in NayPyiTaw.
 Accommodation was at the expense of the police.

-I would add, that at the same time two other male cyclist were in Burma – but did not have such adventures with police, therefore perhaps been more in the spotlight as a woman.
+Let me add, that at the same time two other male cyclist were in Burma – but did not have such adventures with police, therefore perhaps been more in the spotlight as a woman.

 INTERNET ACCESS: is not a simple, but possible and increasingly common. especially in tourist resorts, although the internet is slow.
 We will not get free wifi zones, but in many places to stay or restaurants we will have access to the network.